eliaschikwanda/learn-code/learn-backend-framework/learn-node-express/README.md

 ### Express Advanced Topics
 - Recommended third party middleware is `helmet` and `morgan`.
 These middleware slows down your application so you may want not to use the middleware in production.
-- The most popular package for making configurations is called `npm rc` or `npm config`.
+- The most popular package for making configurations is called `npm rc` or `npm config`.cd
+- Sometimes we may want to return HTML markup to the client and we use the templating engine to do so.
+They're so many templating engines that can be used but the prefered one is `pug`.
+Pug has a cleaner syntax than the actual html.
+-